kurone-kito/awesome-bad-ui-ux/README.md

 ## Examples

 - [Deceptive Design][deceptive-design] - Catalog of manipulative design practices, formerly known as Dark Patterns.
-- [Misleading Cookie Banners][cookie-banners] - Examples of cookie dialogs that pressure users into consent.
-- [Norman Doors][norman-doors] - Vox video about doors that make you push when you should pull.
-- [Scroll Jacking Showcase][scroll-jacking] - Demonstration of scroll jacking problems.
 - [User Inyerface][userinyerface] - Interactive showcase of confusing forms and patterns.

 ## Articles